What Is Life Coaching?

 There are 6 Essential conditions that must be present in order for life coaching to be successful

 When any of these are missing, the life coaching process is severely hampered and is likely not to work.
+Unfortunately, too often one or more of the 6 key conditions are not met causing the coaching clients to fail to achieve their goals.
 Briefly, these 6 Essential Conditions are:

 - Condition 1.
 You have at least one “coachable goal” that is best achieved through life coaching.